Ad Code

 5) Enhances productivity :

-MIS oh whole improves the efficiency of an organisation.
-It helps in efficient document preparation, provides high level of services to individuals and external organisation, help in early detection of warning about internal and external problems ,and also in identifying opportunities.
-It assist in the overall management of organisation and improve the managers ability to deal with unexpected problems.
+MIS oh whole improves the efficiency of an organization.
+It helps in efficient document preparation, provides high level of services to individuals and external organization, help in early detection of warning about internal and external problems ,and also in identifying opportunities.
+It assist in the overall management of organization and improve the managers ability to deal with unexpected problems.

 6) Co-ordinated system :